Voxiferus/tps-monitoring-auzure-iothub/README.md

 ![LTPS Web Interface](http://tibbo.com/m/pictures/nodejs/azure-screen-configure-tps.png)

 - Setup Tibbits Layout as shown in the screenshot below and click File/Save<br>

 *Note: TPS needs to be rebooted to take new Tibbits Layout into effect.*

 ![Proposed Tibbits Layout](http://tibbo.com/m/pictures/nodejs/azure-screen-tibbits-layout.png)

 - Assemble TPS according to the Tibbits Layout<br>

 *Attention: it's strongly recommended to shut down TPS before placing/removing Tibbits.*

 ![Assembled device wih the top covr removed](http://tibbo.com/m/pictures/nodejs/azure-tps.jpg)

 ## Step 1: First application

-Node.js, Git and Python 2.7 are installed on each LTPS by default, but NPM is not.<br>
+Node.js, Git and Python 2.7 are installed on each LTPS by default, but NPM is not.
-To install it connect to your device with SSH and do the following:
+For installing, connect it to your device with SSH and do the following:

 ```bash
     # Setup package repositories